 In that case, you should wait until the notification disappears and the medium's icon in the Side Pane either dims or disappears (depending on whether you unmounted of ejected).
 At that point it should be safe to remove the medium or disconnect the drive.

-Be aware that you cannot eject or unmount media that is still in use by one or more applications.
+Be aware that you cannot eject or unmount media that are still in use by one or more applications.
 Therefore if the file manager refuses to eject media, make sure you close all applications that were accessing the media, and be sure to also check command line applications running in

-|Management of Removable Drives and Media|
+|Removable Drives and Media|